wynandbooysen/wynandbooysen.github.io-src/content/2016-10-08-fitbit-presence-detection.md

 Show with the launch of the FitBit Alta and the new FitBit Flex 2 the prices of the FitBit Flex was bound to go down.
 So I picked up a FitBit Flex for just R800.
 So why did I get one?

 Well I try and keep fit and tracking your activity helps you stay motivated.
-But mainly I wanted to check the sleep monitoring function and have another Bluetooth device to be possilbly used for presence detection.
+But mainly I wanted to check the sleep monitoring function and have another Bluetooth device to be possibly used for presence detection.

 So the FitBit Flex uses a Nordic Semiconductor nRF8001 chip - which is for Bluetooth 4.0 LE connectivity.